SleepySML/science-analyzer/README.md

 - **SQLite Database Integration**: Stores articles with full content in local database
 - **Smart Filtering**: Only processes articles that are not already in the database
 - **Full Article Content**: Extracts and stores article text without HTML tags
+- **AI-Powered Analysis**: Intelligent summaries with impact assessment and industry applications
 - **Paywall Detection**: Identifies subscription-required content and provides appropriate messages
 - **Database Access**: Compatible with DBeaver for database management
 - Supports 7 scientific areas: General Science, Physics, Biology, Chemistry, Medicine, Engineering, and Environmental Science